What is driver analysis for employee survey results?

-Fact: Drivers are unique to every organization because they’re heavily influenced by a company’s culture.
-While some drivers are more commonly seen, such as career development and leadership, we recommend conducting your own driver analysis to avoid making false assumptions!
+Fact: Drivers are unique to every organization because they heavily influence a company’s culture.
+While some drivers, such as career development and leadership, are more commonly seen, we recommend conducting your own driver analysis to avoid making false assumptions!

 Myth: Running a driver analysis at a company level isn’t useful because it won’t show me anything significant at the department level.

-Fact: A company-level driver analysis actually can help you identify what each department is doing differently from each other.
+Fact: A company-level driver analysis can actually help you identify what each department is doing differently from the other.
 Whether you want to run it at the company or department level is up to you and depends on your goals

 Are there any pitfalls to driver analysis?

-You may be wondering if there are any downsides to using driver analysis - after all, no methods are perfect.
-Our Chief People Scientist, Jason McPherson, cautions people teams to watch out for one pitfall when it comes to running driver analysis – overanalyzing results.
+You may wonder if driver analysis has any downsides – after all, no methods are perfect.
+Our Chief People Scientist, Jason McPherson, cautions people teams to watch out for one pitfall in running driver analysis – overanalyzing results.
 He has a few recommendations to help you avoid this stumbling block:

 How does Culture Amp approach driver analysis?